-6.1.
+6.6.
 TOKEN ALLOCATION

 The total supply of tokens issued is 110,000,000 \$FRACT.
+Each round of the public sale will be limited to between 35% and 15% of the total tokens.
 A single user will be able to purchase no more than 5% of the tokens, which will minimise the impact on the token price for large holders.
 Tokens purchased at different stages of the public sale will have corresponding sale lock-up periods.